⚠️ Available with any of the following subscriptions: Standard or Professional packages

 Accruals happen based on the following options:

 1. End of accrual period: Select this option if you provide employees with leave days for the preceding working period.
-Example, the employee comes to work on the 1st of July, and 2 days are accrued to his balance at last day of the month.
+For example, the employee comes to work on the 1st of July, and 2 days are accrued to his balance on the last day of the month.

 2. Start of accrual period: Choose this option if you prefer days to accumulate in advance at the beginning of the accrual period.
 For example, if an employee begins work on the 2nd of July, two days would be accrued to their balance on the same date.